DakeZhang1998/ReadProbe/README.md

 - **Answer Generation**: With the question and relevant chunks from **Bing Search** module and **Relevance Ranking** module, we prompt ChatGPT to answer the question by summarizing those relevant chunks.
+Similar to New Bing, we ask ChatGPT to attribute each generated sentence by citing sources the sentence is based on.
 - **Anonymous User Feedback**: We log two kinds of user actions for future improvements: content generation (collecting the user input and generated questions and answers) and thumbs-up (collecting the corresponding question and